Belonging at Brooks

 Research program to prepare students from disadvantaged backgrounds for doctoral studies. - OADI Pre-professional Programs

 Provides funding and support for underrepresented students who are interested in a professional career (e.g., law, medicine, education).
-CHE Academic Counseling
+Brooks Academic Counseling

 Graduate Students